-• Rainwater under the temporary release standard having accumulated inside the fences in the contaminated water tank area, was sprinkled on site after removing radioactive materials using rainwater-treatment equipment since May 21, 2014 (as of January 26, a total of 13,820 m3).
+Rainwater under the temporary release standard having accumulated inside the fences in the contaminated water tank area, was sprinkled on site after removing radioactive materials using rainwater-treatment equipment since May 21, 2014 (as of February 24, a total of 15,710 m3).

-- Removal of contaminated water from seawater-pipe trenches - Regarding the Unit 2 seawater-pipe trench, filling of the tunnel sections was completed on December 18, 2014.
-Water was pumped up from the Vertical Shafts on December 24, 2014 and January 20, 2015 and the filling status of the tunnel sections was confirmed.
-Filling of the Vertical Shafts will proceed after confirming the stoppage status. - Regarding the Unit 3 seawater-pipe trench, filling of the tunnel sections will commence. - Regarding the Unit 4 seawater-pipe trench, inside filling will be done after disconnecting the building from the trench to prevent the filler flowing into the Turbine Building side.
+> Removal of contaminated water from seawater-pipe trenches

+- Regarding the Unit 2 seawater-pipe trench, filling of the tunnel sections was completed on December 18, 2014.
+Filling of the Vertical Shafts A and D commenced (from February 24).
+After this filling is completed, a pumping test will be conducted, followed by filling of Vertical Shafts B and C and the open-cut duct sections. - Regarding the Unit 3 seawater-pipe trench, filling of the tunnel sections is underway (from February 5).
+When this filling is completed, filling of the Vertical Shafts will commence. - Regarding the Unit 4 seawater-pipe trench, filling of the tunnel sections commenced (February 14).
+Filling will proceed sequentially according to the status of Units 2 and 3.